cheeseBG/meta-transformer-amc/README.md

 # Few-shot learning based Wi-Fi sensing & AMC
+##Project Status
+This project is currently a work in progress and is not yet complete.

 ## Test Environment
 The WiReal project has been developed and tested under the following computing environment: